taylorgoolsby/graphql-directive-pagination/readme.md

   // This can be 'local', 'utc', or an offset in the form +HH:MM or -HH:MM.
 (Default: 'utc')
   timezone: 'utc'
 })

+// Wrap your resolvers with paginationResolver export const pagination = paginationResolver

 const typeDefs = `
   directive @pagination on FIELD_DEFINITION